in-touch-dev/intouch-mp3-player/README.md

-# In Touch React Icon Library
+# React mp3 Player
-A library of icons for InTouch apps based on ReactJS
+An Mp3 player to play any audio file based on ReactJS
 ## Table of Contents

 - [Installation](#installation)